asdf-chef/asdf/README.md

 This resource has the following properties:

-- `user` The user to run asdf as.
-- `git_url` The git url to checkout plugin from.
-Defaults to the `asdf plugin repo`.
+- `git_url` Git url to checkout plugin from.
 - `live_stream` Whether or not to output verbose stream.
 Defaults to `false`.
+- `user` Which user to run asdf code as.

 ### asdf_script